shashikantprasad/sql_dml_simulation/README.md

 # sql_dml_simulation
+SQL "SELECT" simulates "INSERT", "UPDATE" &amp; "DELETE" statements, i.e., not using stored records in a database table but generating them in real-time.<br/>
 This is just a fun exercise.

 <h2>About the SQL Query:</h2>

-SQL "SELECT" simulates "INSERT", "UPDATE" &amp; "DELETE" statements, i.e., not using stored records in a database table but generating them in real-time.
 Purpose: Dynamic Sample data generation.
 Different output on every run but not entirely random.
 Imitate a typical application table.

 <pre>